kevinhughes27/parity-server/README.md

 Then run `npm install` to get the required modules.

-If you need to test zuluru scraping or otherwise need to set an environment variable create a `.env` file and it will be loaded.
+If you need to test zuluru scraping or need to set an environment variable create a `.env` file and it will be loaded.

 Running:
 --------